FreeYourSoul/FreExGraph/README.md

 An accept method is provided that return a boolean, if False is returned through the accept method, the visitation stop at that node.
 It is important to know that the default behaviour of FreExNode in case of visitation from a visitor is to be ignored.
 Only standard visitor would work on a raw FreExNode.
 It emphasis how important it is to provide your node implementation.

-### Quick Start example
+### Template Example

 It is possible to call any method from the visitor specific to the current node.
 But as your node has to be able to work with any visitor you will provide.
 It is recommended to implement your own base class for the Visitor pattern.
 This base visitor would for example contains all node specific method you have (as many as you have node types).
 All those method would redirect to a default behavior if your custom visitor doesn't contains code specific to a node.

-Here is a complete example of how you should create an easily extensible visitor for your nodes:
+Here is a complete example that can be used as a good start to show how you should create an easily extensible visitor for your nodes:

 ```python